 Please, tell me about yourself.

 Even in high school, I’ve always enjoyed construction management and leading teams.

 This led me to pursue construction-related passions—for example, in college, where I built lofts in dorm rooms.
 In addition to small business opportunities like that, I learned how to manage a team and contractors at my internship with ACME Homes.

 Following college, I took a job at EMCA Homes as a superintendent finishing out houses with doing the final walkthroughs with new homeowners.
 After finishing out one of the most successful communities in the area, I realized I was excited to take on a new opportunity.
-I’ve learned I work best in homes that I could see myself living in, so I jumped at the chance to apply when I saw the open posting.
+I’ve learned I work best in homes I could see myself living in, so I jumped at the opportunity to apply when I saw the open posting.

 Summary of How to Answer the “Tell Me About Yourself” Interview Question

 Learning how to answer tell me about yourself is critical when preparing for an interview.

 In fact, when going for an interview, it’s almost guaranteed that your interviewer will ask you one of the most common job interview questions, tell me about yourself to make sure you’re the ideal candidate for the position.
 By practicing the simple formula above and the sample answers are shown, you can give the best interview answer to this question and increase your chances of getting the job.

 The best way is to know your audience before the interview, understand the job specification, and ensure it matches your career goals.
 Next, you must develop an appropriate format for answering the question and avoid giving too many personal interests.
 However, showing a bit of your personality is allowed, but don’t forget to be concise to avoid overwhelming the interviewer with too many unnecessary details.
 And, of course, practice how you will answer the question to build confidence and ensure you give the correct information.